medialab/casanova/README.md

 A `casanova.enricher` is able to resume through a [`RowCountResumer`](#rowcountresumer) or a [`LastCellComparisonResumer`](#lastcellcomparisonresumer).

-## threadsafe_enricher
+## indexed_enricher

 Sometimes, you might want to process multiple input rows concurrently.
 This can mean that you will emit rows in an arbitrary order, different from the input one.

-This is fine, of course, but if you still want to be able to resume an aborted process efficiently (using the [`ThreadSafeResumer](#threadsaferesumer)), your output will need specific additions for it to work, namely a column containing the index of an output row in the original input.
+This is fine, of course, but if you still want to be able to resume an aborted process efficiently (using the [`IndexedResumer](#indexedresumer)), your output will need specific additions for it to work, namely a column containing the index of an output row in the original input.

-`casanova.threadsafe_enricher` makes it simpler by providing a tailored `writerow` method and iterators always provided the index of a row safely.
+`casanova.indexed_enricher` makes it simpler by providing a tailored `writerow` method and iterators always provided the index of a row safely.

 Note that such resuming is only possible if one row in the input will produce exactly one row in the output.